-The nutritional decisions you make today, if you have been diagnosed with prediabetes, are more crucial than ever since they could mean the difference between getting your blood sugars stable within a healthy range and developing type 2 diabetes.
+If you have prediabetes, the dietary choices you make now are more important than ever since they may determine whether you develop type 2 diabetes or stabilize your blood sugar levels within a healthy range.
 Here’s what you need to know about how nutrition affects prediabetes, along with advice endorsed by experts on which foods to eat when you have this disease.
 But first, let’s define prediabetes.

 What is prediabetes?